dynastydi/orbital-desktop/README.md

 **neovim** as default editor.

 **theme.sh** will randomise terminal theme on startup, provided ohmyzsh is installed and theme memory is set up.

-Shell scripts have only been tested on Linux, not guaranteed to translate on all systems.
-If diagnostics are not showing up, the scripts are likely failing to run.